Raunak-johar/Type-Dash/README.md

 # How to run the project?

-- Download the python scrypt, audio files and attached .png files
+- Download the attached files
 - Save them all in a single directory
 - Simply run the python scrypt